ariakit/ariakit/.github/PULL_REQUEST_TEMPLATE.md

+For new features in the main package, use `next` branch as target.
+For other kinds of PRs, like bugfixes and chores, you can target `master` directly.
+[Learn more](https://github.com/reakit/reakit/blob/master/CONTRIBUTING.md#branches).

 Explain the motivation for making this change and try to link to an open issue for more information.

 Example: Closes #1

+**Screenshots**

+If applicable, provide screenshots.

+**How to test?**

+Give instructions on how reviewers can test the proposed changes.

-**Does this PR introduce a breaking change?**
+**Does this PR introduce breaking changes?**

-If so, describe it and provide a mini migration guide with code examples.
+If so, describe them and provide a mini migration guide with code examples.

 Example:

 - `Foo` has been replaced by `Bar`.

   **Before:**